romayneeastmond/romayneeastmond/README.md

 ### Hello World 👋

+Here you can find examples of personal projects covering a number of technologies and approaches.

-- 🔭 I’m currently working on rewriting a legacy PHP application to an Angular frontend and ASP.NET Core API backend
+- 🔭 I’m currently rewriting a PHP app to an Angular SPA & ASP.NET Core API
 - 🌱 I’m currently studying for AZ-900: Microsoft Azure Fundamentals
+- 👯 I’m looking to collaborate on anything Jamstack related
+- 💬 Ask me about anything except Solr 🤔
-- ⚡ Fun fact: People call me lettuce because of my first name.
+- ⚡ Fun fact: People call me lettuce because of my first name

 <!--
 **romayneeastmond/romayneeastmond** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.